ravenastar-js/T3-Arena/web-cookies.md

 ### WHAT TYPES OF COOKIES DO WE USE?

-`Necessary cookies`\
+`Essential cookies`\
-Necessary cookies allow us to offer you the best possible experience when accessing and browsing our website and using its features.\
+Essential cookies allow us to offer you the best possible experience when accessing and browsing our website and using its features.\
 \
-`Functionality cookies`\
+`Functional cookies`\
-Functionality cookies allow us to operate the website in accordance with the choices you make.
+Functional cookies allow us to operate the website in accordance with the choices you make.
 For example, we will recognize your username and remember how you have personalized the site during future visits.

 > When you click on button `OK`, the website creates a cookie whose name is `user_accepted_the_cookie` to identify that the user has accepted cookies.